asistex/Sublime-Text-harbour-Package/README.md

 Thanks to **Pete Petewg** for the documentation of harbour functions.

-This project is based on https://github.com/rafathefull/harbour Thanks **Rafael Carmona**
+This project is based on https://github.com/rafathefull/harbour of **Rafael Carmona**

-This package was created / modified in an automatic way so could have things to fix.

 If you encounter a bug, please create an issue here: https://github.com/asistex/Sublime-Text-Harbour-Package/issues  **New Issue**